Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] Perform a direct copy of database files and private keys to a file share.
 - [ ] Schedule an incremental backup of the server.

 #### Q28.
-You must configure set of three DNS IP addresses to be given to clients that receive IP configuration from your DHCP server.
+You must configure a set of three DNS IP addresses to be given to clients that receive IP configuration from your DHCP server.
 The DNS IP will apply to all DHCP created on the server.
 Where on your DHCP do you configure this setting?

 - [ ] Server Options
 - [ ] Scope Options